Property Pages (Visual C++)

 Not all available pages are necessarily displayed in the Property Pages dialog box.
 Which pages are displayed depends on the file types in the project.

-For more information, see How to: Specify Project Properties with Property Pages.
+For more information, see Working with Project Properties.

 When you use the New Project dialog box to create a project, Visual Studio uses the specified project template to initialize the project properties.
 Therefore, the property values in the template can be thought of as default values for that project type.
 In other project types, the properties may have different default values.